Poured concrete vs. pavers – cost and maintenance

 Pavers vs. poured concrete – what are the differences?

 What are the other differences between pavers vs. poured concrete?
 You should take into account the following elements:

 - installation methods – when choosing between pavers and concrete, you should think about installation.
 Pavers are usually installed by interlocking them together, and they require a base in the form of gravel, or sand.
 Therefore, you should take these additional costs into account,

 - durability – generally, pavers are more durable than concrete, and they’re less likely to settle or crack over time.
 They can also withstand extreme weather conditions better.

-- maintenance and repairs – when installed properly, pavers require less maintenance than concrete, and they are also easier to repair if they’re damaged.
+- maintenance and repairs – when installed properly, pavers require less maintenance than concrete.
+Pavers are also easier to repair if damaged.

 Which one looks better and lasts longer?